bguidinger/Xrm.ReportScheduler/docs/INSTALL.md

    ![](./ReportRenderer_Connector_Consent.png "Grant Consent")

-7. Finally, test the API call.
+7. Finally, test an API call.
    _You may get a 404 error.
 Wait approximately 30 minutes and try again._